Independent research for an age of transition.

 Salons & Convenings

-The Institute convenes three flagship salons each year in New York, London, and Tokyo, plus an annual flagship convening released alongside the Annual Outlook.
-By invitation only.
-Designed for candor among operators, scholars, and patrons.
+The Institute convenes three salons each year, in New York, London, and Tokyo, plus an annual flagship released alongside the Annual Outlook.
+By invitation only, and designed for candor among operators, scholars, and patrons.

 New York